(Note: This post contains spoilers for the video game “Star Wars: Battlefront II” and the beginning scene of “Star Wars: The Last Jedi.”)

 The war finally comes to a head over Jakku in a battle “Star Wars” fans have heard about before — it’s the reason why all that starship wreckage that Rey forages through in “The Force Awakens” ended up on the surface of the planet.
 Iden and the new Rebel Inferno Squad are a major part of the battle.
 The Imperial remnant is defeated, but despite her best efforts, Iden can’t convince Admiral Versio to abandon the Empire and save himself as his ship is destroyed.
 Iden manages to escape the ship, and there’s a suggestion that she and Del start a relationship together as the Battle of Jakku ends.

 “Star Wars: Battlefront II” then skips ahead 30 years in an epilogue scene that takes place sometime closer to “The Force Awakens.”
 In it, the First Order and Kylo Ren have located Del Meeko.
 Using his Force powers, Kylo Ren delves into Del’s mind in search of information about Luke Skywalker from when Del encountered him years before — suggesting the compass has something to do with the map to Skywalker Kylo is searching for in “The Force Awakens.”
-Kylo also learns that Del was a father, but doesn’t say who his daughter was, or whether her mother was Iden Versio, who isn’t in the scene.

 When he finally gets the information he needs, Kylo kills Del.
 Hask, the former member of Iden’s Inferno Squad and now a First Order officer, to bury the body but leave the ship — ostensibly to lure Iden out of hiding.

 Kylo also takes Protectorate Gleb into First Order custody in the epilogue, and mentions something called “Operation: Resurrection.”
 As noted earlier in the game, Gleb trained Imperial officers and turned them into high-caliber leadership in the Empire before its fall.
+That cliffhanger is were the main game’s story ends.